 I’m currently obsessed with this little LED White hood that lights up from iHeartRaves.
-This one is a good start to keeping your head warm, and still fashionable!
-There’s so many cute options out there, that you don’t really need to think that wearing a hat will keep you from looking cute.
+This one is an excellent start to keeping your head warm, and still fashionable!
+There are so many cute options out there, that you don’t really need to think that wearing a hat will keep you from looking cute.
 Especially one like this that lights up, it’s a great conversation starter!
-You can buy this hood here.

 Personal Hand Warmers

-I’m fairly certain most people in California are not familiar with these little guys.
-Basically, you leave them in the package until you want to use them, then break it open and they produce heat for up to 10 hours.
+I’m reasonably sure most people in California are not familiar with these little guys.
+You leave them in the package until you want to use them, then break it open and they produce heat for up to 10 hours.
 They come in various sizes, and you can keep them in your gloves, shoes or move them around as you please to keep you warm!